 5 Tips for Fitness Success in the New Year

 What is fitness?
-We could say that fitness is having a body with balanced muscular strength, healthy internal systems (heart, lungs and nervous system), cardiovascular endurance, appropriate bodyweight, and a positive mental attitude.
-To achieve fitness does not take as much time as we may think it does.
+We could say that fitness is having a body with balanced muscular strength, healthy internal systems (heart, lungs, and nervous system), cardiovascular endurance, appropriate body weight, and a positive mental attitude.
+Achieving fitness does not take as much time as we may think it does.
 It does however take commitment.
 Commitment = Sacrifice of TIME.
 This means you may have to sacrifice something that you enjoy in order to make time for exercise.
-However the benefits are many and there is joy to be found in physical training.
+However, the benefits are many and there is joy to be found in physical training.
 Gerrish Personal Training’s Top 5 Tips for Fitness Success in the New Year are:

 1) Find a coach.
 Have you faced difficulty in maintaining exercise?
 There are two chief difficulties here are: 1) Receiving proper exercise instruction and 2) Establishing momentum in your practice of exercise.
 By working with a coach you receive custom exercise instruction and you receive coaching to push through your resistance.
 It is common to “quit” and “give up”.
 Left to our own devices it is easy to fall back into old habits and grow complacent.
 Find a coach who you resonate with and invest in yourself.
 Participating in 6-12 weeks of exercise coaching can establish a completely new direction in your life.